-During winter – spring period they are in charge, together with other volunteers, of contacting local organizations working with youth with fewer social and economic opportunities, with the aim of creating a group of young people interested in participating to workcamps and youth exchanges.
-They promote the activities, projects and ideas of SCI in different ways – depending on the iniciative of the volunteers.
+During winter–spring period they are in charge, together with other volunteers, of contacting local organizations working with youth with fewer social and economic opportunities, with the aim of creating a group of young people interested in participating to workcamps and youth exchanges.
+They promote the activities, projects, and ideas of SCI in different ways – depending on the initiative of the volunteers.

-In the summer period the volunteers participate in workcamps organized by SCI-Hellas in Greece.
-They are the workcamp’s coordinators together with other experienced volunteer.
+In the summer period, the volunteers participate in workcamps organized by SCI-Hellas in Greece.
+They are the workcamp’s coordinators together with other experienced volunteers.
 By participating in the workcamps, the volunteers acquire knowledge and skills about group dynamics and methods of non-formal education, also regarding conflict resolution and multicultural contexts.
 Possibly the volunteers can be also involved in organising youth exchanges and/or seminars and training courses.

 During Autumn the volunteers carry out the evaluation of the workcamps in Greece and prepare the final reports with the support and supervision of SCI-Hellas members.
 They manage the local evaluation meetings with the Greek participants who went abroad.
 They also participate in open to public activities for the promotion of volunteering and the opportunities the young people have to participate in different activities in the framework of Youth in Action programme.